 Caring for your vision by having regular eye exams is important for maintaining good vision throughout your life.

-If you are diabetic, it is important to have annual dilated diabetic eye exams.
+If you are diabetic, it is important to have annual dilated diabetic eye examinations.
 Uncontrolled blood sugar levels can cause bleeding in the retina.
 This is known as diabetic retinopathy.

 Retinal damage is one of the leading causes of blindness among diabetics.